openstack/freezer/README.rst

 Freezer is a Python tool that helps you to automate the data backup and restore process.

-The following features are avaialble:
+The following features are available:

 -  Backup your filesystem using snapshot to swift
 -  Strong encryption supported: AES-256-CFB